Dirty Hit: History

 Jamie Oborne began working in artist management after founding his company, All On Red Management.
-When Drive Like I Do, a Manchester-based band later known as The 1975, remained unsigned despite meetings with several record labels, Oborne decided to establish his own record label with Chuck Waite, Brian Smith and former footballer Ugo Ehiogu.
+When Drive Like I Do, a Manchester-based band later known as The 1975, remained unsigned despite meetings with several record labels, Oborne decided to establish his own record label with Chuck Waite, Brian Smith and former England footballer Ugo Ehiogu.
 The 1975 signed to the label for £20.

 The 1975 and Benjamin Francis Leftwich were the company's first signings, with the former becoming the label’s first act to achieve mainstream success by reaching number one on the UK Albums Chart in September 2013 with their eponymous debut album.
 In February 2019, The 1975 signed a new three-album deal with the label.

 In May 2017, the label launched the Dirty Hit Tour, featuring Superfood, King Nun and Pale Waves.
 Since its inception, Dirty Hit’s releases have been distributed to digital platforms by Ingrooves Music Group.

 Since January 2019, the members of The 1975 – Matty Healy, George Daniel, Adam Hann and Ross MacDonald – have been shareholders in the company.
 Healy served as creative director for four years before stepping down from the role in April 2023.